Aniket-pd/HapticCommunicator/README.md

 Switch between these views using the top tab bar in `HomeView`.

+## Onboarding

+The first time you open the app an interactive walkthrough highlights the top tab bar.
+It explains which tab lets you enter Morse code, send text as vibrations, or adjust settings.
+Tap **Next** on each spotlight to progress through the instructions.
+The tutorial only appears once but can easily be reset by clearing the `hasSeenOnboarding` flag in `UserDefaults`.

 ## Usage Basics

 1. Open the app and allow speech recognition when prompted.